 3. Entrepreneurship Gives Black Community Social Significance

 People who engage in entrepreneurship are regarded as heroes because they make things happen even when there’s a lack of support from the government.
 Their contributions and efforts are recognized.
-And this is due to impacting people’s lives by following their ideas and passion.
+This is because their passion and lifestyle are changing other black people’s lives.

 People Also Read: 8 Meaningful Ways You Can Uplift Black-owned Businesses